 These provisions are common elements in employment contracts, as well as in employment separation agreements.
 They often go hand-in-hand with non-compete agreements, though non-solicitation provisions are narrower in scope: They only prohibit solicitation, a small subset of competitive behavior.
 Since a new Massachusetts law went into effect and made it more difficult to enforce non-compete agreements in 2018, more and more businesses are turning to non-solicitation agreements to protect themselves.

-Importantly, non-solicitation provisions walk a fine line between the interests of the business in protecting its book of clients and its staff, on the one hand, and the ability of former employees to use their industry knowledge and expertise for their own gain, on the other.
+Importantly, non-solicitation provisions walk a fine line between the interests of the business in protecting its brand, its book of clients, and its staff, on the one hand, and the ability of former employees to use their industry knowledge and expertise for their own gain, on the other.

 The employment contract litigation lawyers at the Katz Law Group can provide quality legal representation, regardless of which side of the dispute you are on.